 - Delivery time includes all sources of variation, so use it to create a probabilistic forecast.

-- Work in Progress and Collaboration Policy are the two most-important variables for predictability and delivery time, so work to improve those.
+- Work in Progress and Collaboration Policy are the two most-important variables for predictability and delivery time, so work to improve those instead of trying to get better at estimating.
 (Dimitar Bakardzhiev)